bartobri/listfix/README.md

 $ sudo newaliases
 ```

-Now postfix will pipe emails through listfix when it receives an incoming
+Now postfix will hand off emails to listfix when it receives an incoming
-email addressed to one of the addresses configured in postfix's virtual
+email addressed to one of the email list addresses configured in postfix's
-alias maps.
-Postfix will then replicate the contents of the email to all the
-recipients for the email list.
+virtual alias maps.

 #### Log and Database Permissions

+When postfix hands off an email to listfix, it executes the listfix script in
+the process.
+The userid that postfix uses when it executes listfix needs to
+have read/write access to the listfix log and database files.
+Until you grant
+this access, listfix will likely generate read/write errors and will not
+function as expected.

 Change to the directory that listfix.py resides in.
 This is the same directory
-that listfix creates it database and log files.
-You will need to change
+where listfix creates its database and log files.
+You should see one of both of
-permissions for both of these files so postfix's delivery agent can write to
-them.
-By default, this is the 'nobody' user.
+these files.

 ##### listfix.json

 If you have created an email list per the instructions above, you should see the
 file listfix.json, which is the database file.
 Change the permissions to 664 so
 that it is both owner and group writable.
 Next change the group to 'nogroup'
-which is the group for the default user 'nobody'.
-This will allow the user
+which is the group for the postfix default user 'nobody' that it uses for
-'nobody' to write to this file.
+handoffs.
+This will allow the user 'nobody' to write to this file.

 ```
 $ chmod 664 listfix.json